ShoheiAoyama/ouchinote/readme.md

 --- Registered housing company information can be deleted
 --- Display a list of registered housing company information
 --- The list display can be sorted in order of financial plan amount
-- Login with an ID and password decided by the housing company
---- Housing company registration required to log in
---- You can log out after logging in
 - After logging in, the user can add "recommendations" to the housing company that was decided along with the reason.
 --- Only one "Recommended" can be registered per account
 --- "Recommended" can be changed after registration